pearu/pearu.github.io/csr_sampling.md

 ## Final notes

 The animations produced in this blog post are generated using the Python script [distribute_column_indices.py](data/distribute_column_indices.py).
 The same script contains the prototype implementation of the proposed CSR sampling algorithm.
+For production implementation, see [PyTorch PR 60283](https://github.com/pytorch/pytorch/pull/60283).